dextercd/Noita-Dear-ImGui/README.md

 - ImGui's `Begin`/`BeginChild` functions have an inconsistency that's explained [here](https://github.com/dextercd/Noita-Dear-ImGui/blob/037d4a8bad1fc976f8dd731067fdc312a986f747/src/lua_features/imgui_windows.cpp#L6-L12).
-  This inconsistency is already fixed in the bindings.
+  This inconsistency is fixed in the bindings.

 - Enums don't have the `ImGui` prefix since you already have to use them through the `imgui` table.